Tulle and Tulips, book 2

 Veteran Jace Nichols misses the interview for his dream job in Miami when he steps in to rescue a woman under attack.
 A woman who seems more concerned about him rescuing her shoe than her life.

-No one knows better than Misty Morgan that everyone is fighting some kind of battle.
-Hers is against her snobby family, who look down on her chosen profession as a wedding floral coordinator.
-Behind Jace’s surly exterior she senses wounds that run deeper than a missing arm.
+Misty Morgan knows well that everyone is fighting some kind of battle.
+Her battle is against a snob of a mother.
+She's uncertain what her rescuer is battling, but she senses his wounds run deeper than a missing arm.

-Best to get it over with and give in to one crazy night that should get her out of his system.
-Instead he finds himself with more second chances than he can shake his steel hook at—if he can find room in his wounded heart for love.
+Maybe one crazy night will get her out of his system.
+Or maybe he'll Instead find himself with more second chances than he can shake his steel hook at.
+If he can make space for love in his wounded heart.

 Jace Nichols rolled his bike to a stop at a red light.
 A bikini-clad woman in the convertible next to him smiled as she scanned his body.
 Her smile faltered and her gaze shifted away when she saw his left arm.
 She faced forward and fidgeted until the light switched to green.
 With Miami’s morning sun sautéing her exposed skin, she floored the gas.

 The Miami masses were as predictable in clothing as their reactions were to what they viewed as an imperfection or weakness.